astronomer/docs/astro/astro-support.md

 - [Astronomer Forum](https://forum.astronomer.io)
 - [Airflow Guides](https://www.astronomer.io/guides/)

-If you're experiencing an issue or have a question that requires Astronomer expertise, you can use one of the following methods to contact Astronomer support:
+If you're experiencing an issue or have a question that requires Astronomer expertise, or if you want to [modify a cluster configuration](modify-cluster.md), you can use one of the following methods to contact Astronomer support:

 - Submit a support request in the [Cloud UI](astro-support.md#submit-a-support-request-in-the-cloud-ui)
 - Submit a support request on the [Astronomer support portal](https://support.astronomer.io/hc/en-us)